gravitational/teleport/docs/architecture.md

 ### The Auth Service

 The `auth server` is the core of the Teleport cluster.
-It acts as a sertificate authority (CA) of the cluster.
+It acts as a certificate authority (CA) of the cluster.

 On an initial connection the auth server generates a public / private keypair and stores it in the